GoogleChromeLabs/sw-precache/GettingStarted.md

 those dependencies.

-For example, if your web app has two pages, `/home` and `/about`, each of which depends on a both a shared master template and a page-specific template, you can represent those dependencies as follows:
+For example, if your web app has two pages, `/home` and `/about`, each of which depends on both a shared master template and a page-specific template, you can represent those dependencies as follows:

 ```js